Topics > Cumbria > Lake District > Blea Tarn (Langdale)

 Blea Tarn (Langdale)

 Blea Tarn is a small lake, situated in a small hanging valley between Great Langdale and Little Langdale.
-William Wordsworth described the tarn as “a liquid pool that glittered in the sun”.
+The tarn is a cirque (or "corrie") formed by glacial erosion.
+William Wordsworth described Blea Tarn as "a liquid pool that glittered in the sun".
+Bleamoss Beck begins as the outlet from Blea Tarn.

-Note: this is one of 4 lakes named Blea Tarn in Cumbria.
+Note: this is one of at least 4 small lakes named Blea Tarn in Cumbria.
 The other three are located in Eskdale, Borrowdale and Laversdale.
+The name "Blea" is derived from the Old Norse word for "blue".

 from Flickr (flickr)